SAP-samples/teched2023-IN260/exercises/ex5/README.md

 Imagine, the interaction with SAP SuccessFactors is not very reliable, maybe it loads too long without any result.
 To improve user experience in the web application, it would be worthwhile to interrupt the lasting request and show a message to the user.

+//TODO add disclaimer that this is a temporary workaround

 - [ ] Extend the `main` method in [`Application`](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/Application.java) class by:
    ```diff